 202 Accepted: The request has been accepted for processing, but the processing has not been completed.

-206 Partial Content: The server is delivering only part of the resource due to a range header sent by the client.
+206 Partial Content: The server delivers only part of the resource due to a range header sent by the client.

-207 Multi-Status: The message body that follows is an XML message and can contain a number of separate response codes, depending on how many sub-requests were made.
+207 Multi-Status: The message body that follows is an XML message and can contain several separate response codes, depending on how many sub-requests were made.

-What does a HTTP status code in the 300 range mean?
-This class of status code indicates that further action needs to be taken by the user agent in order to fulfill the request.
+What does an HTTP status code in the 300 range mean?
+This class of status code indicates that further action needs to be taken by the user agent to fulfill the request.

 300 Multiple Choices: Indicates multiple options for the resource that the client may follow.
 It, for instance, could be used to present different format options for video, list files with different extensions, or word sense disambiguation.